hamsa-mo/Bob-s-Bagels/userStories/userStory1.md

 # User Story 1

-As a member of the public,
+As a member of the public
-So that I can change my order
+So I can order a bagel when I want to
-I'd like to remove an item from my basket
+I'd like to add an item to my basket

 **Objects**
-- bagel
+- item
 - basket